Derek Webb: Caedmon's Call

-Caedmon's Call was formed in 1993 with four original members (three of whom still remain), Cliff Young, Danielle Glenn, Todd Bragg, and Aaron Tate.
-Aaron Tate, however, never intended to tour with the band, and was included in a songwriting capacity only, sharing those duties with Derek Webb who also played lead guitar.
+Caedmon's Call was formed in 1993 by Cliff Young, Danielle Glenn, Todd Bragg, and Aaron Tate.
+Tate, however, never intended to tour with the band, and was included in a songwriting capacity only, sharing those duties with Webb who also played lead guitar.

 Webb's invitation to join Caedmon's Call came from Tate, who at the time was attending Texas Christian University in Fort Worth, Texas.
 Shortly afterward, Webb made the trip to Fort Worth and met future bandmate Cliff Young.
 Webb says, "I essentially just joined that band immediately.
 And as soon as I joined the band, I quit college the same day."
 As a result, for almost a full school year he pretended to go to class, with his family unaware he was actually pursuing the band in lieu of going to school.

 In June 1994, the band released their first album, My Calm // Your Storm, originally a cassette-only demo recording.
 It was re-printed twice the same year with different cover art each time.
 In 1996 the band signed with now-defunct Christian label Warner Alliance, producing their self-titled release.
 Peaking at 110 on the Billboard 200, the album went on to win the GMA 1998 Modern Rock Album of the Year.